School of Architecture

 Fall Program in Asia: Emphasis on China and Urbanism

-Summer Semester in Asia: Emphasis on Southeast Asia and Development
+Summer Semester in South America: Emphasis on Architecture and Development

-The School of Architecture offers a summer program, established in 1988, based at the Universiti Malaya, which includes travel throughout Asia before arriving at Kuala Lumpur at the mid-term point.
-USC students work on a studio project in collaboration with students from the School of Architecture at the Universiti Malaya as part of a full 15-unit, five-course curriculum.
+The School of Architecture offers a summer program based at the Fundação Armando Alvares Penteado (FAAP), which includes travel throughout Mexico, Argentina and Peru before arriving at São Paolo at the midterm point.
+USC students work on a studio project in collaboration with students from the FAAP and the Universidad Iberoamericana.

 The purpose of this program is to offer students the opportunity to:

 - work on a real project in a country where development is a prime goal of the government and where opportunities for architecture students to complete internships and gain employment after graduation are expanding;

 - work with the physical requirements, governmental regulations and economic situations that affect the design of projects that can be realized;

 - become familiar with local practitioners in order to learn about architectural practice in these areas; and